XLB: A differentiable massively parallel lattice Boltzmann library in Python: Lattice Boltzmann method

 Independent of the collision model, the equilibrium distribution function $f^{eq}_i$ (in its quadratic form) is defined as,

-where $w_i$ are weights associated with each lattice direction $c_i$.
-In addition, the macroscopic state variables namely the fluid density $\rho(x,t)$, velocity $u(x,t)$ and pressure $p(x,t)$ are formally derived from $f_i$ as,
+where $w_i$ are weights associated with each lattice direction $\boldsymbol{c}_i$.
+In addition, the macroscopic state variables namely the fluid density $\rho(\bm{x},t)$, velocity $\bm{u}(\bm{x},t)$ and pressure $p(\bm{x},t)$ are formally derived from $f_i$ as,

-At the boundaries of the computational domain, where $x+c_i\Delta t$ would leave the assigned computational domain, it is necessary to impose boundary conditions such that the desired physical system can be simulated reasonably.
+At the boundaries of the computational domain, where $\boldsymbol{x}+\boldsymbol{c}_i\Delta t$ would leave the assigned computational domain, it is necessary to impose boundary conditions such that the desired physical system can be simulated reasonably (see Section~\ref{sec:boundary_conditions} for further details).
 Again there exists a multitude of options in the literature and all can be efficiently and easily implemented in XLB.
 For an updated list of available schemes in XLB the reader is referred to the online repository.

-\section{Implementation Details}
+\section{Implementation details}

+The following sections will briefly explain the integration of JAX within XLB, highlighting how its features are leveraged to achieve high-performance computing in LBM.
+It is important to note that the XLB library is continually evolving, with frequent updates and enhancements.
+For the most up-to-date information, readers are advised to consult the XLB repository directly.
+As such, this section aims to provide a general overview of its structure and functionalities, considering that the specifics may evolve beyond the scope of this document at the time of the reader's perusal.